 How can the International Student Office help me?

 Once we have confirmed that you can have a CAS, you must book an appointment at the International Student Office to have your visa application checked by an adviser.
-If you want to make your application by post, the International Student Office may be able to check and send your application for you.
-If you are applying in person, we may be able to check your application before you go to the UK Border Agency.
+If you want to make your application by post, the International Student Office will be able to send your application for you.
+If you are applying in person, we will be able to check your application before you go to the Home Office.
 This flowchart explains what you need to do and what ISO will do to help you.